Introduction

 Application submission

-$ cf logs APP_NAME to access the application logs
+$ cf push to submit an application$ cf logs APP_NAME to access the application logs

 $ cf events APP_NAME to access CF events related to this application